About Youth and Family Services (YFS)

 Tuesdays at 4pm for ages 6-10 years-olds.
 This group helps to teach children to follow and respect boundaries, respect for others, engagement in positive communication and conflict resolution skills.

-Fridays for ages 12-18 with parent or guardian.
+On every Friday, from 3PM – 5PM, for ages 12-18 years old, at the Henry House.
 This group is for those who are struggling to control their emotions and behaviors.
 Participants will learn skills and tools to increase their self-awareness, attention control, positive emotions, reduce impulsivity, improve and maintain peer and family relationships, build self-respect, and reduce family conflicts.

 Love & Logic

-Start date TBD.
-Thursdays 10am-12pm for parents with kids ages 3-18.
+Starts on April 17th and runs for 6 weeks from 4:30PM – 6:30PM; must complete all 6 sessions for a certificate which can be in person or virtual.
 If you want to raise kids who are self-confident, motivated, and ready for the real world, take advantage of the win-win approach to parenting.
 Parenting with Love and Logic puts the fun back in parenting!

-MST is an evidence-based program that empowers youth (aged 10 – 17) and their families to function responsibly over the long term.
-MST reduces delinquent and antisocial behavior by addressing the core causes of such conduct.
+A program that empowers youth (aged 10 – 17) and their families to function responsibly over the long term.
+Aiming to reduce delinquent and antisocial behavior by addressing the core causes of such conduct.
 Viewing the client as a network of systems including their family, peers, school, and neighborhood.

 Therapists have small caseloads and provide services in the home at times convenient to the family.
 The average length of treatment is between 3 and 5 months, and therapists and provider agencies are held accountable for achieving change and positive outcomes.